sanderke/OIDC-NLGOV/NLGov-OpenIDConnect-profile.md

 One functionality that is widely used in the (semi-)governmental sector but is not included in the initial version of this profile specification is *Service Intermediation*.
 This scenario is sometimes also refered to as identity propagation.
 Examples of Service Intermediation scenario's include portals, API aggregators and Clients with enhanched or automated assistence for consuming services.

 Service Intermediation is applicable when the Service Provider does not directly interact with the End-User, but delegates this responsibility to a Service Intermediary.
-The Service Intermediary therefor interacts with the OpenID Provider for End-User authentication, with the service offered by the Serivce Provider in scope of the Authentication Request.
+The Service Intermediary therefore interacts with the OpenID Provider for End-User authentication, with the service offered by the Serivce Provider in scope of the Authentication Request.
 The Service Provider can now rely on a token from the OpenID Provider received via the Service Intermediary.
 Note that there is interaction with OAuth2, the Service Provider acts as Resource Server.

 Such a Service Intermediary can intermediate a single service offered by a single Service Provider (e.g. an accounting app (service) that has an option to submit a tax declaration) or it can aggregate multiple Services offered by multiple Service Providers using intermediation (e.g. an app that aggregates your health information stored at several health organisations).